Allen Hershkowitz

-Allen Hershkowitz is an American environmental scientist who worked as a senior scientist at Natural Resources Defense Council from 1988 to 2014 and then at the Green Sports Alliance until 2016, when he left to become a Founding Director and Chairman of Sport and Sustainability International.
-Hershkowitz is currently Environmental Science Advisor to the New York Yankees, the first role of its kind in professional sports, as well as Co-Chair of the WELL Health-Safety Rating for Facility Operations and Management of Sports and Entertainment Venues, created by the International WELL Building Institute (IWBI).
+Allen Hershkowitz is an American environmental scientist who worked as a senior scientist at Natural Resources Defense Council from 1988 to 2016, and at the Green Sports Alliance until 2017, when he left to become a Founding Director and Chairman of Sport and Sustainability International.
+Hershkowitz is currently Environmental Science Advisor to the New York Yankees, the first role of its kind in professional sports, as well as Environmental Advisor to the NBA, and Co-Chair of the WELL Health-Safety Rating for Facility Operations and Management of Sports and Entertainment Venues, created by the International WELL Building Institute (IWBI).

 Career

 Hershkowitz started working at the Natural Resources Defense Council (NRDC) in 1988.

 At an NRDC staff retreat in 2004, board member Robert Redford suggested that the NRDC establish more of a presence at professional sporting events; Hershkowitz told a reporter from Mother Jones: "We were trying to figure out how to reach out to untraditional allies, and Redford says to us, 'You know, if you want to meet Americans, you’ve got to go to a baseball game or a football game.
 You’ve got to go to one of these stadiums.
 That’s where America is.'"
 Hershkowitz met with Bud Selig of Major League Baseball (MLB) shortly after that, and soon the NRDC was creating white papers and teams to advise all the major sports leagues about environmental sustainability initiatives that addressed each sport's needs and could help them save money.
 Hershkowitz directed the Sports Greening Initiative at the NRDC.

 In 2007, the Academy of Motion Picture Arts and Sciences approached the NRDC for advice about how to reduce the carbon footprint of the Oscar Awards show, after the academy was asked to do so by one of the producers of An Inconvenient Truth.
 Hershkowitz, in his role as a senior scientist at the NRDC, helped them from 2007 to 2011.
 Similarly, The Recording Academy asked the NRDC for help greening the Grammy Awards starting in 2008, and Hershkowitz led that effort as well.

+In 2008, the United States Environmental Protection Agency (EPA) New England awarded the NRDC an Environmental Merit Award for its work with Major League Baseball (MLB).
+Under Hershkowitz's direction, NRDC developed a “Greening Advisor” for MLB to use and apply across the country.